Codearte/gradle-nexus-staging-plugin/README.md

 The plugin defines the following configuration properties in the `nexusStaging` closure:

  - `serverUrl` (optional) - stable release repository - by default Sonatype OSSRH - `https://oss.sonatype.org/service/local/`
  - `username` (optional) - username to the server
  - `password` (optional) - password
- - `packageGroup` - package group as registered in Nexus staging profile
+ - `packageGroup` (optional) - package group as registered in Nexus staging profile - by default set to a project group (has to be overridden if packageGroup in Nexus was requested for a few packages in the same domain)
  - `stagingProfileId` (optional) - staging profile used to release given project - can be get with `getStagingProfile` task - when not set one additional request is set to Nexus server to determine the value using `packageGroup`
  - `numberOfRetries` (optional) - number of retries when waiting for a repository to change a state - by default `7`